droidizer/weather-forecast-app/README.md

 4. Saving city for pre-populating weather next time user starts the app.

 5. Additional case like connectivity is handled.

+## Known Issues

+I recommend taking a look at missing features:

+1. Auto complete city or city selection from list.

 ## How to install